Leadership opinion polling for the 2011 Spanish general election

 In the run up to the 2011 Spanish general election, various organisations carried out opinion polling to gauge the opinions that voters hold towards political leaders.
 Results of such polls are displayed in this article.
 The date range for these opinion polls is from the previous general election, held on 9 March 2008, to the day the next election was held, on 20 November 2011.

-Preferred Prime Minister
+Preferred prime minister

-The table below lists opinion polling on leader preferences to become Prime Minister.
+The table below lists opinion polling on leader preferences to become prime minister.